masiuciszek/bobby_blog/README.md

-# Jonkri The Functional hacker
+# Bobby The Functional hacker